South Wales derby: Southern Football League

-Cardiff City F.C. was formed in 1899 as Riverside A.F.C. by members of a local cricket club.
+Cardiff City was formed in 1899 as Riverside A.F.C. by members of a local cricket club.
 The team competed in the amateur leagues before gaining entry into the Southern Football League and turning professional in 1910.
 With growing interest in association football in the traditionally rugby union stronghold of Swansea, the decision was taken to form a club.
-Swansea Town A.F.C. was founded in 1912 and gained admission into the Second Division of the Southern Football League alongside Cardiff.
+Swansea Town was founded in 1912 and gained admission into the Second Division of the Southern Football League alongside Cardiff.
 The two clubs faced each other for the first time on 7 September 1912, in Swansea's first competitive fixture, with the match ending in a 1–1 draw; Billy Ball gave the Swans the lead before Cardiff captain John Burton equalised.
 Swansea went on to claim the first victory between the two sides five months later when they defeated Cardiff 4–2 in the semi-final of the Welsh Cup despite trailing 2–0 at half time.
 Cardiff lost two players to injury in the second half in a time when substitutes were not permitted, ending the match with nine players.
 Such was the friendliness between the two sides in the early meetings that when Burton scored a bicycle kick in the match, several of his opponents stopped to shake hands with him in appreciation of the goal.

 Cardiff were promoted to the First Division of the Southern Football League at the end of the 1912–13 season.
 Although the clubs met in the fourth qualifying round of the FA Cup the following season, it would be the last competitive fixture between the two sides for six years as the Southern Football League was suspended during the First World War.
 Two friendlies were played in April 1919 as the clubs began to prepare for a return of competitive football at the end of hostilities with both sides winning a match each.
 The popularity of the derby quickly became obvious as the first post First World War league fixture attracted a season high crowd of 15,500 for Swansea, who claimed a 2–1 victory, while Cardiff recorded its first victory in the return fixture on 7 February 1920, defeating the Swans 1–0 at Ninian Park following George Beare's goal.
 The second fixture was attended by 24,317 spectators, the largest crowd ever recorded in the Southern League at the time.
 A friendly was also held in October 1919 as a benefit match for Cardiff's trainer George Latham who captained his side for the fixture in a 1–1 draw.